Set in Java

 [India, Australia, South Africa] Set after removing Australia:[India, South Africa] Iterating over set: India South Africa

-TreeSet class which is implemented in the collections framework an implementation of the SortedSet Interface and SortedSet extends Set Interface.
-It behaves like simple set with the exception that it stores elements in sorted format.
-TreeSet uses tree data structure for storage.
+TreeSet class which is implemented in the collections framework and implementation of the SortedSet Interface and SortedSet extends Set Interface.
+It behaves like a simple set with the exception that it stores elements in a sorted format.
+TreeSet uses a tree data structure for storage.
 Objects are stored in sorted, ascending order.
-But we can iterate in descending order using method TreeSet.descendingIterator().
+But we can iterate in descending order using the method TreeSet.descendingIterator().
 Let’s see how to create a set object using this class.